Chromolithography: M. & N. Hanhart

 Established in Mulhouse in 1830 by Michael Hanhart who initially worked with Godefroy Engelmann in London.
 The firm, established at Charlotte Street, Fitzroy Square, was named after his two sons Michael and Nicholas.
-Artists like Joseph Wolf, Joseph Smit, J G Keulemans and others worked for him to produce natural history illustrations that were used in the Ibis (1859-1874), Proceedings of the Zoological Society of London (1848-1900) and a range of books.
+Artists like Joseph Wolf, Joseph Smit, J G Keulemans and others worked for him to produce natural history illustrations that were used in the Ibis (1859–1874), Proceedings of the Zoological Society of London (1848–1900), works by P.H.
+Gosse, and a range of books.
 The company wound up in 1902 after the death of Nicholas Hanhart and the rise of new printing techniques.

 Uses

-Chromolithographs are mainly used today as fine art instead of advertisements, and they are hard to find because of poor preservation and cheaper forms of printing replaced it.
+Chromolithographs are mainly used today as fine art instead of advertisements, and they are hard to find because of poor preservation and the cheaper forms of printing that replaced them.
 Many chromolithographs have deteriorated because of the acidic frames surrounding them.
-As stated earlier, production costs of chromolithographs were low, but efforts were still being made to find a cheaper and faster way to mass-produce colored prints.
+As stated earlier, production costs of chromolithographs were low, but efforts were still being made to find a cheaper and faster way to mass-produce coloured prints.
 Although purchasing a chromolithograph may have been cheaper than purchasing a painting, it was still expensive in comparison to other colour printing methods which were later developed.
 Offset printing replaced chromolithography in the late 1930s.

 To find or purchase a lithograph, some suggest searching for examples with the original frame as well as the publisher's stamp.
 Both European and American chromolithographs can still be found, and can range in cost from hundreds to thousands of dollars.
 The least expensive chromos tend to be European or produced by publishers who are less well-known compared to Prang.